ktenzer/its-a-paas/openshift/openshift-ex-1.md

 # Exercise 1: Setup OpenShift Client

+Make sure you change the <#> to your student number.

 ## Login to OpenShift Cluster
 This will automatically generate a token.
 Tokens expire after 24 hours. once token expires you will be prompted for username and password.